 Skip to main content

-Newborns sleep more erratically than babies that are a few months old.
+Newborns sleep more erratically than babies that are a few months old and older.
 But by the time they’re approaching six months old, your baby should have a relatively normal sleep schedule worked out.
 They should also be getting about the same amount of sleep per day.

 Just like you feel cranky and off when your sleep routine is messed up (like if you pulled an all-nighter and then tried to get a few hours of sleep in the morning), babies go through the same thing.
 So, if you find that they’re sleeping more than normal, give them a nudge.
 The same thing goes if you find your baby napping too close to bedtime, and it’s interfering with how well they respond to their nighttime routine.

-So, if you have a newborn who’s still figuring out their internal schedule, and you know it’s getting close to mealtime, go ahead and wake them up for meals.
+So, if you have a newborn who’s still figuring out their internal schedule, and you know it’s getting close to mealtime, go ahead and wake them up for meals during the day.

 If you’re concerned about their safety